Whippingham Parish Council

 Councillors are not involved in the day top day running of the Parish Council business and whilst they do not receive any payments they are not volunteers, but holders of Public Office and have to agree to abide by a Code of Conduct.

-The Council employs one person for 24 hours per month.
+The Council employs one person for 30 hours per month from January 2022.
 She is a qualified Clerk as well as being the Responsible Finance Officer.

 The Clerk is also the Proper Officer of the Council